rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 ___

 ### Cortical columns
-Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit– understanding each layer, what the neurons are doing and how a cortical column works.
+Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing and how a cortical column works.
 As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement updated allocentric location signal.

 Find more information on [cortical columns](/neuroscience-research/cortical-theory/cortical-columns/).

 ### Sequence learning
-We have developed a theoretical framework for sequence learning– what we consider the most fundamental operation of all neocortical tissue.
+We have developed a theoretical framework for sequence learning – what we consider the most fundamental operation of all neocortical tissue.
 We’ve shown how a biologically detailed model of pyramidal neurons with thousands of synapses and active dendrites can learn transitions of patterns, and how a network of neurons can form a robust sequence memory.

 Find more information on [sequence learning](/neuroscience-research/cortical-theory/sequence-learning/) and prediction in cortex.